sydneyitguy/understeemed/README.md

-== UNDER_STEEMED ==
+# UNDER_STEEMED

-A Javascript / HTML client that curates under valued posts from Steemit
+A Steemit curation tool for curators to find out under-valued posts more efficiently.